(call/cc this-class)

 write another function like so:

-def elements_until_first_positive(arr): cont ec: accum = [] f_pos = first_positive(arr, ec) for i in arr: if i == f_pos: return accum else: accum.append(i)
+def elements_until_first_positive(arr): return cont ec: accum = [] f_pos = first_positive(arr, ec) for i in arr: if i == f_pos: return accum else: accum.append(i)

 Now we see the first_positive

-function exit not to its own cont
+function exits not to its own cont

 block, but to the cont